VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 A normal pytest run will list a module name followed by a series of `.`s, one for each passed test or `F`s, one for each failed test. ie (`example_test.py .FF..`).
-You might want to see the name of each test as they are run to quickly and clearly see which tests passed and which tests failed.
+You might want to see the name of each test as they are run to quickly see which tests passed and which tests failed.
 To do so use the `-v` (for verbose) flag.
 The same run tests might look something like this: